phetsims/phet-info/checklists/core-description-review-checklist.md

 1. Designer who created the Core Description to ensure they haven’t forgotten anything.
 2. Additional content expert to ensure language is pedagogically correct and relevant.
-3. An external reviewer (less desirable) to ensure quality of description is there.
+3. An external reviewer (preferably someone with either content knowledge or core description knowledge) to ensure quality of description is there.

 ## General Instructions